 MnS consumers (i.e. notification recipients) use heartbeat notifications to monitor the communication channels between them and data report MnS producers emitting notifications such as notifyNewAlarm and notifyFileReady.

 A HeartbeatControl instance allows controlling the emission of heartbeat notifications by MnS producers.
-The recipients of heartbeat notifications are not specified by an attribute of the Heartbeat instance, but by an attribute of the IOC name-containing the HeartbeatControl IOC.
+The recipients of heartbeat notifications are specified by the notificationRecipientAddress attribute of the NtfSubscriptionControl instance name containing the HeartbeatControl instance.

 Note that the MnS consumer managing the HeartbeatControl instance and the MnS consumer receiving the heartbeat notifications may not be the same.